-Here are five key considerations compiled by Westpac Senior Financial Planner, Diana Saad, for taking some of the pressure off - so you can concentrate on your new bundle of joy.
+Here are five key considerations from Westpac Senior Financial Planner Diana Saad, to relieve some of the pressure - so you can concentrate on your new bundle of joy.

 For many, having children means a reduced household income and increased expenses, which leads to a cashflow squeeze.
 To prepare for changed circumstances you need to clearly map out your expected cashflow.
 You can divide that up into a few basic steps: